 Why were you inspired to act?
 What did you learn from your effort?
 How did your actions benefit others, the wider community or both?
 Did you work alone or with others to initiate change in your community?

-Growing up in a third-world country, I often see young kids, starting from the ages of 5, begging in the streets unsupervised for spare change.

-More often than not, parents would force their kids to roam around red lights or small street restaurants to become beggars.
-In some extreme cases, parents “rent” their babies to other adults to instill pity from the affluent people when they beg for money.
-This denies the basic human right of education.
+Growing up in a third-world country, I often see young kids, starting from the ages of 5, begging in the streets for spare change.
+In some cases, parents “rent” their babies to other adults to instill pity from affluent people when they beg for money.
+These children grow up with little to no schooling.

-As a student, I decided to start a NPO called KOMIB to provide kids with education, regardless of their background, prior education, or living conditions.
-I visited Yayasan Al-Binyyah, a foundation for orphans to teach about basic mathematics.
-Though some kids were as old as 12, they didn’t understand the concept of division.
+As a student, I decided to start an NPO called KOMIB to provide kids with education, regardless of their socioeconomic background.
+I visited Yayasan Al-Binyyah, a foundation for orphans to teach basic mathematics.
+I taught kids who were as old as twelve years old division, a concept they were unfamiliar with,

-When talking individually with them, I realized that they didn’t even care about math given their needs to make ends meet.
-To motivate them, I designed activities that allow them to understand the importance of learning mathematics in a way that related to their conditions.
-For instance, I decided to bake cookies with the class as most of the students cook to make a living.
-I divided the cookies to each student equally and taught the concept of fraction.
-I saw many of them gave me an Aha! look and started to ask about how to ensure people get a larger piece, which allowed me to teach them about multiplication.
-Over time, students became more and more participative, even after we finished our sessions.
+When speaking individually with them, I realized mathematics was the last of their concerns compared to survival.
+To motivate them, I designed activities that allowed them to understand the importance mathematics in a way that related to their conditions.
+I baked cookies with the class as most of the students cook to make a living, and divided the cookies show the concept of fractions.
+I saw many of them give me an Aha! look and started to ask about how to ensure people get a larger piece, which allowed me to teach them about multiplication.
+Over time, students became more and more engaged and curious, even after we finished our sessions.

 After one month, I had to bring more teacher volunteers as more students came to study.
 I expanded our lessons, and now, we teach over 500 kids a month, ranging from small classes with only 10 students to an entire cohort in some schools.
 Our past work and student testimonials helped me to reach out to more unequipped schools and foundations in Jakarta, Bogor, and Bandung to provide free math lessons.
 Going forward, I hope to expand our lesson materials to basic literacy and finance and reach more children in Indonesia.